fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 - Install the extension via extension manager.
-- Add the static template in your main typoscript (go to: list module, root page, edit your root TS template, tab: includes, add one of the static templates named “beautyOfCode Syntax Highlighter”).
+- Add the static template in your main typoscript (go to: list module, root page, edit your root TS template, tab: includes, add one of the static templates named “beautyOfCode”).
 - You could add the jQuery core file yourself or via this extension by enable addjQuery configuration.
-Since version 2.0 support of the t3jquery extension was removed.
+You can either install ext:t3jquery and make usage of the shipped backend module to compile a ext:beautyofcode specific jQuery library, by analyzing the t3jquery.txt file.
+Otherwise, the shipped jQuery Version 1.3.2 will be used.
 Version 1.3.x and 1.4.x of jQuery will work.
-Since version 0.7.0 it's possible to use SyntaxHighlighter standalone without using jQuery.
+Since version 0.7.0 it's possible to use SyntaxHighlighter without using jQuery.

 **Please note**: It's strongly recommended to add one line in your localconf.php to force CDATA escaping within the flexforms in TYPO3.
 Please see